 Cardinals: RHP Mike Mayers was placed on the 10-day DL with shoulder inflammation and RHP Dominic Leone (right arm nerve irritation) was activated from the 60-day DL.
 Leone pitched a perfect ninth. ...
 2B Kolten Wong wasn’t in the starting lineup a day after straining his left hamstring running out a grounder.

 EXPOUNDING ON EXPANDING ROSTERS

-Although active rosters are expanding at the end of the month, manager Bud Black would like to see a cap on the number that can be used on game day.
+Although active rosters are expanding at the end of the month, manager Bud Black would like to see a cap on the number of players that can be used on game day.
 For instance, a maximum of 27.

 “Now you’re talking,” Black said.
 “For five months, you play a certain roster and then at the most critical time of the year you have all this weaponry, potentially, at your disposal.
 I don’t know if that’s right.”

 Carpenter heard the “M-V-P!” chants from fans after the game.